-Under the Securitisation Law, there are no specific requirements applicable to the accounts bank of a given securitisation transaction, and any bank duly authorised, licensed and registered with the bank of Portugal may act as accounts bank on behalf of the issuer, upon mandate agreement (usually the 'accounts agreement') executed between the issuer and the relevant bank on which the transaction amounts shall remain deposited.
-It is nevertheless common that the relevant transaction documents, namely the accounts bank (and a replacement procedure upon the occurrence of a rating downgrade), as other securitisation transactions in place in the EU market.
+Under the Securitisation Law, there are no specific requirements applicable to the accounts bank of a given securitisation transaction, and any bank duly authorised, licensed and registered with the bank of Portugal may act as an accounts bank on behalf of the issuer, upon mandate agreement (usually the 'accounts agreement') executed between the issuer and the relevant bank on which the transaction amounts shall remain deposited.
+It is nevertheless common that the relevant transaction documents, namely the accounts agreement, foresee minimum rating requirements applicable to the accounts bank (and a replacement procedure upon the occurrence of a rating downgrade), as other securitisation transactions in place in the EU market.

-As to servicing of the securitised assets (both in case of STCs or FTCs), the mere purchase and management of a certain portfolio of receivables does not, in itself, qualify as a banking or financial activity (unless it is to be carried out on a professional and regular basis or includes any form of credit granting) and should therefore not give rise to the need for any kind of authorisation or licence being obtained.
+As to servicing of the securitised assets (in the case both of STCs or FTCs), the mere purchase and management of a certain portfolio of receivables does not, in itself, qualify as a banking or financial activity - unless it is to be carried out on a professional and regular basis or includes any form of credit granting - and should therefore not give rise to the need for any kind of authorisation or licence being obtained.

-Even when the assignor or seller of the securitised pool of assets remains in charge of the collection of receivables (as, in fact, it is foreseen in the Securitisation Law, for example, when the seller is a bank, credit institution or other financial company) no licence or authorisation is required for the seller to continue to enforce and collect receivables, including to appear before a court (assuming the debtors are not aware of the assignment).
-However, should the assignment of the receivables have been notified to the debtors then the servicer will need to show sufficient title to appear in court, like a power of attorney, in the event its legitimacy is challenged by the relevant debtor as, in fact, only a fully-fledged creditor has the legitimidade processual (relevant legitimacy) to claim a certain credit in court.
+Even when the assignor or seller of the securitised pool of assets remains in charge of the collection of receivables - as, in fact, it is foreseen in the Securitisation Law, for example, when the seller is a bank, credit institution or other financial company - no licence or authorisation is required for the seller to continue to enforce and collect receivables, including to appear before a court, assuming the debtors are not aware of the assignment.
+However, should the assignment of the receivables have been notified to the debtors, then the servicer will need to show good and sufficient title to appear in court, (such as power of attorney) in the event its legitimacy is challenged by the relevant debtor.
+Only a qualified creditor has the relevant legitimacy to claim credit in court.

-In the case another entity is chosen to perform the role of servicer, a third party replacement servicer is appointed to replace the seller as original servicer or a backup servicer is required to be put in place.
-The CMVM's prior approval to this effect is required under article 5 of the Securitisation Law.
+If another entity is chosen to perform the role of servicer, a thirdparty replacement servicer is appointed to replace the seller as the original servicer, or a back-up servicer needs to be put in place.
+The CMVM's prior approval to this effect is required under article 5(4) of the Securitisation Law.